texano00/k8s-gateway-api-playground/README.md

 5. Limitations\
    Ex. \
-   Q: How can I add some http url rewrite or header manipulation?\
+   Q: How can I add some http url rewrites or header manipulations?\
    A: You can't!

+   We already talked in previou slides on how we survived (provider specific ingress controllers).

 ## Gateway API exercise
+Let's now see how Gateway API solved a lot of Ingress API limitations (ex. more advanced native http rules, more scalable and role oriented) in a more real scenario.

 1. Install v2-green version without any Ingresses
     ```
     helm upgrade -i -f dummy-helm-values-v2.yaml dummy-release-v2-green dummy-helm -n development --create-namespace